JulianMontejo/jMeter-LoadVariablesSampler/README.md

 # Load Variables Into JMeter

-TThis sampler allows to load in jMeter variables directly from the sampler or from a file.
+This sampler allows to load in jMeter variables directly from the sampler or from a file.
 The variables has to be defined as a json and are loaded when the sampler is executed.
 This allow to reuse modules using the same variable names just changing the values right before executing they.
 Also you could use different datasets in different files and launch the same agenda with the chosen one.

 ## Getting Started